 While you are here, you can immerse yourself in quiet contemplation at the Nevada Museum of Art.
-Here you can see compelling exhibitions from renowned artists, shop for unique finds at the gift shop or grab a bite to eat at chez louie.
+Here you can see compelling exhibitions from renowned artists and shop for unique finds at the gift shop.

 Located only 45 minutes from Reno, Lake Tahoe is a must-visit place and can easily be planned as a day trip.
 Visit one of the many beaches around Lake Tahoe, including Kings Beach, Sand Harbor and Commons Beach.